 Setting Default Description EnableCRCCheck true Enable or disable cyclic redundancy checking (CRC) of the data container files.
 The possible values are true or false.
 CRC occurs only when no backup, restore, or queue processing jobs are running.
-CRCCheckSleepSeconds 5 The time in secon The time in seconds to sleep between checking containers.
+CRCCheckSleepSeconds 5 The time in seconds to sleep between checking containers.
 The longer the sleep interval, the more time it takes to check containers.
 CRCCheckBatchNum 40 The number of containers to check each time.
 The greater the number of containers, the less time it takes to check all containers, but the more system resources it takes.
-ShutdownCRWhenError false Stops the NetBackup Deduplication Manager when a data loss is discovered.
-This parameter is reserved for debugging purposes by Veritas Support Representatives.
-The possible values are true or false.